HPM573/HW_04/README.md

 it using estimates available to us.
 Use the following estimates to calculate the transition probability matrix of the Markov model you draw for Problem 1:

 1. For patients in health state 'Well', the annual probability of stroke is 5%.
-If they have a stroke, they will survive with 70% probability (and move to 'Post-Stoke').
 2. For patients in health state 'Post-Stroke', the annual probability of stroke is 20%.
-If they have a stroke, they will survive with 60% probability (and move back to 'Post-Stroke')
+3. If a patient experiences a stroke, they will survive with 70% probability (and move to 'Post-Stoke').

 _Hint_: To calculate transition probabilities out of 'Well', imagine you start today with 100 patients in 'Well', by the end of the year, how many would you expect to be still in 'Well',